-A few of our favorites include this small romantic cottage
+One of our favorites includes this small romantic cottage

 At the northern point of Napa Valley, Calistoga is a less touristy, more laid back town.
 It's hidden in the shadows of Mount Saint Helena and is famous for its many spas and hot springs.
 They make a perfect escape for couples after days exploring wine country.
 Volcanic, mineral filled waters make the hot springs and spas a healing and tranquil experience.
 Depending on your style and budget, you'll find spas that range from casual to high end.
 Visitors can choose between hot soaks, saunas, massages, and the not to be missed mud baths.
 Couples wanting to make the most of their honeymoon experience will want to request "the works."

 For early risers, a morning hot air balloon ride

 is the perfect way to see wine country.
 You'll see the sun rise above the horizon just in time to burn off the morning mist and then enjoy a glass of wine once you're down on solid ground.
 It's the perfect honeymoon experience that you and your partner will never forget.

 Despite it's more authentic and less touristy vibe, Calistoga still has a number of nice places to stay.
 With luxurious hotels, cottage style bungalows, and impressive farmhouses that are charming and chic, this town has plenty of options for every couple's taste.
 Prices range from $200 to more than $1000 a night.
 You can see our list of favorite places in Calistoga on AirBnB here